Be a host with the most.

 “Drastic surgery was the most effective option in my situation but I hope that with enough funding and research, others won’t need to take the same action, let alone face a sarcoma diagnosis.”

-Tracy held her Yellow Ribbon Ball in September and raised more than $13,400 to raise awareness and to fight cancer.
+Tracy held her Yellow Ribbon Ball in September and in just one event, she raised more than $13,400 to help people affected by cancer.